opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 ### Join

-You can use the `join` tag to concatenate values of an array separated by commas:
+You can use the `join` tag to concatenate values of an array (separated by commas):

 ```json
 GET _search/template